hbs-rcs/hbsgrid-docs/docs/accountmanagement.md

 When a guest user requests an account listing you as the sponsor, you will receive an automated email from `noreply@hbs.edu` with a link asking you to review and approve the request.
 Click the link to do so.
 If you do not approve or receive a request from a person you do not recognize, contact RCS at <research@hbs.edu>.

 ![Screenshot of guest account approval screen](imgs/accountapproval.png)

+#### For HBS Users
+Most account requests will be fulfilled by RCS within a business day.
+Account requests for Research Associates will first be routed to Research Staff Services for approval before the account is created.
+When your account is ready, you will receive an automated welcome email from `noreply@hbs.edu`.

 #### For Guest Users
 After you submit a guest account request, you will receive an automated email from `noreply@hbs.edu` asking you to review and sign a Guest User Agreement.
 Click the link to do so.
 Please note that this link will expire in 5 days.